qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-4-4-1.rst

 Finally, the `wait <http://demo.qooxdoo.org/current/apiviewer/#qx.dev.unit.TestCase~wait>`_ method informs the Testrunner that it should wait for a ``resume`` call.
 The first argument is the amount of time to wait (in milliseconds) before the test is marked as failed.
 Note that wait **must** always be the last call in an asynchronous test function.
 Any code that follows it will never be executed.

 Now, if you run this test a couple times in quick succession, there's a good chance it will at some point fail with the error message "Error in asynchronous test: resume() called before wait()".
 This is because due to the browser caching the result of the Twitter API request sent by TweetService, the ``changeTweets`` listener callback is executed immediately after calling fetchTweets.
-This is a common problem in asynchronous texts, but luckily there's a simple fix for it: We just wrap the problematic method call in a timeout to make sure it's executed after ``wait()``:
+This is a common problem in asynchronous tests, encountered whenever the tested code's behavior can be synchronous or asynchronous depending on external factors.
+Luckily, there's a simple fix for it: We just wrap the problematic method call in a timeout to make sure it's executed after ``wait()``:

 ::